Fund Ownership, Wealth, and Risk Taking: Evidence on Private Equity Managers

-We examine the incentive effects of private equity (PE) professionals' ownership in the funds they manage.
-In a simple model, we show that managers select less risky firms and use more debt financing the higher their ownership.
-We test these predictions for a sample of PE funds in Norway, where the professionals' private wealth is public.
-Consistent with the model, firm risk decreases and leverage increases with the manager's ownership in the fund, but largely only when scaled with her wealth.
-Moreover, the higher the ownership, the smaller is each individual investment, increasing fund diversification.
-Our results suggest that wealth is of first-order importance when designing incentive contracts requiring PE fund managers to coinvest.
+Private equity managers are required to invest in the funds they manage.
+We examine the incentive effects of this ownership on the delegated acquisition decision.
+A simple model shows that managers select less risky firms and apply more debt, the higher their fund ownership.
+We test these predictions for a sample of Norwegian private equity acquisitions, using managers' personal wealth to capture their different risk preferences.
+Consistent with the model, target company cash-flow risk decreases and leverage increases with the manager's ownership scaled by wealth.
+Moreover, the higher the ownership, the smaller is relative deal size, increasing overall fund diversification.

-Keywords: Private equity, buyouts, incentives, general partner, ownership, risk taking, wealth
+Keywords: Private equity, incentives, fund manager, ownership, risk taking, wealth

 JEL Classification: D86, G12, G31, G32, G34